dotnet/EntityFramework.Docs/entity-framework/core/querying/single-split-queries.md

 ### Data duplication

-JOINs can have create another type of performance issue.
+JOINs can create another type of performance issue.
 Let's examine the following query, which only loads a single collection navigation:

 ```c#
 var blogs = ctx.Blogs